Taophycc/Taophycc/README.md

 I’m a Frontend Web Developer and an aspiring Full-Stack Developer dedicated to crafting clean, responsive, and user-friendly web applications.
 With a strong foundation in JavaScript, TypeScript, HTML, and CSS, I enjoy turning ideas into functional, elegant digital experiences.

-* 🌍  I'm based in 🏙️
+* 🌍 I'm based in Lagos, Nigeria
-* ✉️  You can contact me at [taophyckassim@gmail.com](mailto:taophyckassim@gmail.com)
-* 🚀  I'm currently learning Data Structures and Algorithm  and working on [frontend mentor projects](http:////www.frontendmentor.io/profile/Taophycc)
+* 💡 Passionate about solving real-world problems with code
+* 💻 Currently working on DSA and web development projects
+* 🌱 Learning TypeScript, React, and algorithms daily
 * 🧠 I'm exploring Javascript/Typescript
 * 🤝 I'm open to collaborating on projects, internships, and job opportunities to grow professionally and contribute to innovative teams.
 * ⚡ I'm an applied physics major 😎
+* ✉️ You can contact me at [taophyckassim@gmail.com](mailto:taophyckassim@gmail.com)

 <a href="https://www.github.com/taophycc" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/taophycc?logo=github&style=for-the-badge&color=3382ed&labelColor=0f172a" /></a><a href="https://www.x.com/taophyc_" target="_blank" rel="noreferrer"><img